 The maximum data retention period to support.

 168hby default.
 Filebeat will fetch all retained data for a tenant when run for the first time.
-The default is 7 days.
-Adjust it if your tenant has a different retention period.
+The default is 7 days, which matches the standard period that Microsoft will keep the logs before deleting them.
+Only increase it if your tenant has a longer retention period.

 The interval to wait before polling the API server for new events.
 Default